Skip to main content

 Coconut Bread

-Sweet bread made with fresh coconut.
-Dense, moist, and aromatic.
-Perfect for breakfast with butter or as snack.
+A dense, moist sweet bread made with fresh coconut.
+Good with butter at breakfast or just on its own as a snack.

 Allergens: